opnfv/armband/docs/release/installation/installation.instruction.rst

 =========================================

-The baremetal installation process can be done by editing the information about hardware and enviroment in the reclass files, or by using a Pod Descriptor File (PDF).
+The baremetal installation process can be done by editing the information about hardware and environment in the reclass files, or by using a Pod Descriptor File (PDF).
 This file contains all the information about the hardware and network of the deployment the will be fed to the reclass model during deployment.